 2,500+ email subscribers

 8,800+ Instagram followers

 500+ unique visitors to our website each month

 Funding this Program

-On the currency side, this program will be funded by setting aside 10% of our sales and a percentage from our commissioned projects (please see T>E>A>M, Picas).
+This program is funded by setting aside 10% of our sales and a percentage from our commissioned projects (please see T>E>A>M, Picas).
 Why only 10%?
 This amount will allow us to maintain our current workload and keep the program sustainable.

 Constructive criticism is valued and always welcome.
 Thank you for caring.

-We will be adapting and tweaking as things unfold and as things need to be amended.
+We will be adapting and tweaking as things unfold and as things need to be amended as we are learning.